Dolphins (NRL): Head-to-head

+Summary

 Home grounds

 The Dolphins play most of their twelve home games at the 52,500-capacity Suncorp Stadium in Brisbane, with a few other matches at Sunshine Coast Stadium and Kayo Stadium, which also serves as a training and administration base.
 The redevelopment of Browne Park in Rockhampton may also see occasional Dolphins' games at that venue.

+In May 2025, it was announced that the Dolphins would play one home game a year at TIO Stadium in Darwin for the next three years.